angrybayblade/clea/docs/index.md

 ## Introduction

-Clea is a light weight application framework for creating CLI applications in python.
-Clea is uses type annotations to generate the command/group defintions and parse the arguments at the runtime.
+Clea is a framework for creating CLI applications in python very quickly.
+Clea uses type annotations for defining arguments.
 To start with clea run

 ## Install